Recap definition of FODMAPs

 Make a note of the meals that do and do not work, as an accurate record will help to avoid repeating food combinations and allow us to build a detailed picture of what works for us.
 With this, we can start to form new habits around food choices and meal times that can help us transition out of the final phase of the low FODMAP diet.

 Remember, FODMAP tolerance can change over time.
 This means that a food tolerated now, may not be tolerated in future and vice versa.
 These changes can be as a result of alterations in our gut microbiota but also other influencing factors such as medications (such as antibiotics), illness, alcohol, stress and anxiety.
 This is why it can be helpful to re-challenge previous foods that were once not tolerated every few months (or longer).
-Other times we may want to re-challenge foods may be if a food we once tolerated, starts to trigger gut symptoms.
-A dietitian can help you navigate this process safely and efficiently.
+A dietitian can help you navigate the reintroduction of FODMAPs safely and efficiently.

 FODMAP stacking